drseg/swift-fsm/README.md

 ##### Chainable Blocks - `matching` and `actions`

-There are no restrictions on the number of predicates or actions per transition, therefore both can be chained as follows:
+There is no logical restriction on the number of predicates or actions per transition, and therefore both can be built up in a chain as follows:

 ```swift
 define(.locked) {